 2. FolkArt Metallic Acrylic Craft Paint Set

 Many metallic multipacks include a rainbow of tones, but if all you’re really after is a variety of silvers and golds, this set is just the one for you.
 You get seven two-ounce tubes of gold, copper, and silver paint plus one bottle of black.
 The paint is water-based and nontoxic, making it suitable for children.
 Each of the metallic pigments stays true to tone when dry and is highly pigmented for a truly opaque finish.

 3. Shuttle Art Metallic Acrylic Paint Set

-Many serious artists prefer to buy their pigments one at a time, rather than in a multipack.
-If you are among them, consider Jacquard’s 70-milliliter jars of metallic acrylic paint.
+Like Amsterdam’s paints, Jacquard’s are sold individually, but expect to pay more for these premium paints.
+Sold in 70-milliliter jars, this metallic acrylic paint is available in many more colors, with the company offering an impressive range of 33 colors.
 The paint has an extremely smooth texture and is highly pigmented, so a little goes a long way.
-It is suitable not only for traditional painting but for stencils, screen prints, and more; it will even produce good results on softer surfaces like fabric and Styrofoam.
+It is suitable not only for traditional painting but also for stencils, screen prints, and more; it will even produce good results on softer surfaces like fabric and Styrofoam.
 Each pigment, whether classic silver and gold or a bolder hue like violet or crimson, has a nicely calibrated sheen that is neither too glittery nor too matte.

 Golden’s fluid paints have a noticeably heavier body than others on our list.
 But though the formula is thick, it is silky to allow for smooth following on top of top-notch covering power.
 These highly lustrous paints come in a set of 10 snap-top bottles holding one ounce of paint each, providing you with a beautiful and bountiful range of classic metallics like bronze, pearl, and three variations of gold.
 These are easy to mix without muddying and dry true to form with a slightly glossy finish.